hexatomic/hexatomic/docs/user/src/usage/grid-editor/README.md

 You can auto-resize rows columns, so that the row is high/column is wide enough to show all cell contents and the header content completely.
 To do so, simply select one or more rows or columns and click **Auto-resize row(s)** or **Auto-resize column(s)** in the popup menu, available on right-click in any of the selected headers.

+### Moving columns

+You can move columns to another position in the grid by clicking on and holding the header of a column, and dragging it to its new position.

+## Export to Excel

+If, for whatever reason, you want to export the grid to a file in the Excel `.xls` format, you can do so.
+Press <kbd>Ctrl</kbd> + <kbd>E</kbd>.
+This brings up a dialog for saving the file.

+Note that exporting to an Excel spreadsheet will lose the actual data model.
+Only the string values of annotations, the headers, and the token texts will be exported.
+Additionally, merged cells will be separated.